 The Hydrocephalus Association (HA) is pleased to announce the 2018 Hydrocephalus Association Scholarship Award Recipients.
 We would like to thank everyone who applied for a scholarship and congratulate those of you who were selected this year.
 HA’s scholarship program was established in 1994 to provide financial assistance to capable and promising teens, young adults and adults who live with the ongoing challenges and complexities of hydrocephalus.
 Since the scholarship program was established, HA has awarded 191 scholarships to 191 deserving future leaders of our community.
 We are proud to honor these remarkable young adults.
 In addition to successfully managing their hydrocephalus, these students continue to excel in the classroom, volunteer and give back to help their local communities.
 They are an inspiration to us all, demonstrating that hydrocephalus does not stand in the way of pursuing one’s goals.

-These eleven scholarships are funded by: two Gerard Swartz Fudge Memorial Scholarship Funds, two Morris L. and Rebecca Ziskind Memorial Scholarship Funds, two Anthony Abbene Scholarship Funds, the Justin Scot Alston Memorial Scholarship Fund, the Mario J. Tocco Hydrocephalus Foundation Scholarship Fund, the Baldus Family Scholarship in Memory Gerard Swartz Fudge Scholarship Fund, the Kate Finlayson Memorial Scholarship Fund, and the Hydrocephalus Association Scholarship, which is provided by Erik and Lisa Chamberlain.
+These eleven scholarships are funded by: two Gerard Swartz Fudge Memorial Scholarship Funds, two Morris L. and Rebecca Ziskind Memorial Scholarship Funds, two Anthony Abbene Scholarship Funds, the Justin Scot Alston Memorial Scholarship Fund, the Mario J. Tocco Hydrocephalus Foundation Scholarship Fund, the Baldus Family Scholarship in Memory Gerard Swartz Fudge Scholarship, the Kate Finlayson Memorial Scholarship Fund, and the Hydrocephalus Association Scholarship, which is provided by Erik and Lisa Chamberlain.

 Our gratitude is extended to all the funders for their generosity and the Scholarship Committee for all their support and dedication.